nabu-platform/types-binding-flat/README.md

 Note that there are a few things that can heavily influence how fast the parser operates:

-- :read buffer: the default buffer size for a delimited container is set by length or maxLength.
+- **Read buffer**: the default buffer size for a delimited container is set by length or maxLength.
 If neither is available, a default is used.
 A big buffer is faster for documents with a few large fields.
-However documents with a lot of small fields are better served by a small buffer
+However documents with a lot of small fields are better served by a small buffer (as the remaining data has to be pushed back and forth many times in such a scenario)
-- :regex separator: a regex seperator can be up to 5 times slower than a fixed one, especially in combination with a large read buffer as the regex needs to be checked on the entire buffer
+- **Regex separator**: a regex seperator can be up to 5 times slower than a fixed one, especially in combination with a large read buffer as the regex needs to be checked on the entire buffer

 # TODO